OsmosysSoftware/dev-standards/process/mockoon-usage.md

 ### Using Proxy Mode

-Mockoon supports partial mocking of an API endpoints by forwarding the requests that does not match a declared route to the URL of your choice.
+Mockoon supports partial mocking of API endpoints by forwarding the requests that do not match a declared route to the URL of your choice.
 This can, for example, be used for using already developed and deployed APIs.

 1. Select the target environment and click on the **Proxy** tab
 2. Enable the proxy mode by checking the box